 A miscarriage is usually due to a fetal abnormality.
 It is seldom a hereditary disorder or due to illness by the mother.

 What can you do

-A miscarriage cannot be stopped.
-You cannot use medication to prevent it.
+A miscarriage cannot be stopped and you cannot use medication to prevent it.
 If you are having a miscarriage there is unfortunately nothing to stop it.

-When you lose the embryo you might also lose blood cloths, they might be as big as a grapefruit.
-One of these cloths might contain the embryo, membranes and placenta.
+When you lose the embryo you might also lose blood clots, they might be as big as a grapefruit.
+One of these clots might contain the embryo, membranes and placenta.
 If you do not lose the embryo, or only experience a heavy flow, you should always call us (24 hours a day).

 When you have lost the embryo, the bleeding and pain should get much less.
 Bleeding can also go on for ten days, but it should get less every day.

-It is not necessary to keep the embryo or any of the cloths.
+It is not necessary to keep the embryo or any of the clots.
 But if you prefer us to examine whether the miscarriage is complete, you can always call us.

 Most women prefer to wait until the miscarriage ends naturally.
 Usually you will lose the embryo within a couple of days after the bleeding has started, but sometimes it will take two weeks.
-If you prefer to wait please talk to the midwife how long you want to wait and if there is any reason to undergo curettage.
+If you prefer to wait, please talk to the midwife how long you want to wait and if there is any reason to undergo urettage (D and C procedure).